Best For Sensitive Skin: Desitin Maximum Strength Baby Diaper Rash Cream

 Around for over 40 years, Desitin is a diaper rash cream that often tops pediatrician surveys for diaper rash creams.
 Our informal poll of pediatricians also confirmed Desitin is still among the top diaper rash creams recommended to parents.

-Based on reader feedback, Desitin is probably a best bet to use when things are getting out of hand (moderate to severe, for example).
+Based on reader feedback, Desitin is probably best used when the rash is getting out of hand (moderate to severe) and your baby has sensitive skin.

 What is the downside to Desitin?
 Desitin isn’t called “paste” for nothin’!

 It is stickier than Balmex—and that makes it harder to apply, in our tests.
 And the smell?
 Well, let’s just say it funkier than Balmex.
-But Desitin is excellent for sensitive skin . . . and earns our recommendation for its overall effectiveness.
+But Desitin is excellent and earns our recommendation for its overall effectiveness.

 Best For Severe Rashes: Boudreaux’s Butt Paste Maximum Strength